 Becoming a Sipster vol. 4

 Hello my friends, greetings, and salutations to you all on this auspicious day.
 The seasons, they are a-changing.
 Usually, I’d follow up with “where has the time gone?” or “this year is flying by” but that would be a big fat lie.
 It has been a long year for all of us and it’s not over yet.
 In fact for us at 40 Knots the year is only ramping up.
-Its harvest time!
+This sipster is pumped for harvest time!

 This will be my first harvest so I am looking forward to really getting into it and learning as much as I can.
 By the time harvest is over I hope to have a few stories for volume 5 but first I need to get out there!
 I’ve been told it is hard yet rewarding work.
 Equal parts toil and celebration.
 So it’s pretty much just like the rest of life.
 And like life, you don’t always get what you want, but if you try, sometimes you might just get what you need.
 Okay, I stole that from the Stones but the sentiment is true.
 You don’t always get what you want when it comes to harvest.
 Something all farmers know and the rest of us take for granted is that you can do everything right and still not get the harvest you want.
 Mother nature is a fickle mistress.
 Weather, bugs, gremlins, all manner of forces conspiring to decimate the fruits of our labor.
 Time itself is against us!
 In the face of such insurmountable odds, it would be easy to give up yet we perceiver.
 Our wine, our time, it’s all worth it.
 Because someday very soon we will have all the turkey and drink we want!
 We will give cheers and celebrate this...interesting year.